Marshall House (Canandaigua, New York)

 Marshall House is a historic home located at Canandaigua in Ontario County, New York.
 It is a two-story, five bay center hall brick dwelling on a slightly raised basement.
 Although built in 1844 with later alterations, it has characteristics of the Federal style.
+It is currently a private residence.

 It was listed on the National Register of Historic Places in 1984.